Skip to main content

 Continuation of course: This course will provide good background and preparation for Accounting, Business Studies, and Economics.

 Pre-requisites: None.
-This course is provided for students in 4P and 4R in 2023 who will study a full NCEA course at Form 5.
+This course is provided for students in 4P and 4R who will study a full NCEA course at Form 5.

 Course description/aims: This course is designed to introduce students to some of the concepts and theories covered in the Commerce subjects of Economics, Business Studies, and Accounting.